Move.ai enables AI motion capture without the hassle for video game production

 “I spent many years at the university, and we’ve trained a machine learning model to understand people’s true forms in 3D,” Millar said.
 “We’ve amassed a big library of 3D shapes with people from scans, and then we’ve given it different viewpoints from cameras, and then we’ve trained it to be able to go from there.
 We wanted the camera to then be able to recreate the 3D mesh of the person.”

-He added, “For example, if you’ve been around for a long time as humans and we can look around and, if you just close one eye, you can tell that objects are in 3D even though you’re technically only using one eye.
+“As humans, we can look around and, if you just close one eye, you can tell that objects are in 3D even though you’re technically only using one eye.
 Technically you need the two eyes or cameras to understand something in 3D.
 But because of our brains, we’ve seen so many 3D objects that we can actually now close an eye and determine the form of things in 3D so effectively.”

 There are rivals out there that Move.ai will have to beat out to get video game clients.
 Fortunately, there are a lot of those clients around.

-Endemano and Millar are excited about the potential for the technology in the hands of non-programmers or non-artists.
-Influencers could take this tech and make their own games because it simplifies the process.
+Endemano and Millar are excited about the potential for the technology in the hands of folks who aren’t programmers or artists.
+Influencers could take this tech and make games because it simplifies the process.

 “People could create the most extraordinary stuff in their own homes,” Millar said.
 “The power of that shouldn’t be underestimated.”